 What does it mean for a website to be mobile-friendly?

 Let’s have a closer look at the example above.
 If you focus on the mobile device and tablet, you will notice that the website is out of proportion and isn’t adjusting to the size of the smaller screens.
-This frustrates website viewers.
 The page layout is neither structured nor clear, and it is cumbersome to navigate.
 As a result, potential customers will likely seek out a competitor’s mobile-friendly website for their services or products.
-Usually, visitors decide in around 5 seconds if they want to stay or leave.
-A non-mobile-friendly website could even quicken that decision.

 Have you ever analysed your website statistics using Google Analytics or any other analytics program?
-If you have such statistics available, let’s have a look at which devices your visitors use when they visit your website.
-You probably must conclude that mobile use of your website is on the rise and there has been more visits from mobile devices than desktops for some time now.
+Pull up your website statistics and take a peek at the devices your visitors are using.
+We bet you’ll find that mobile devices have been stealing the spotlight, outnumbering desktop visits for quite some time now.

 Difference between responsive and mobile-friendly

 A responsive website is like the chameleon of the internet world.
 It effortlessly adapts to any screen size, be it a colossal desktop or a tiny smartphone.
 It’s like having a one-size-fits-all solution.
 On the other hand, some companies prefer another route, opting for a custom mobile website tailored exclusively for smartphone users.
 Imagine having two websites, one for desktops and one exclusively for mobile devices.
 That’s the difference between having a responsive and a mobile-friendly website.